EvanDaley/VR/README.md

 Many of the included scripts are written in a generic way so that they work for as many Unity VR applications as possible.

-Items of Note:
+Items of Note: <br>
-1. Complex system for a dynamic world space menu generated based on components attached to character.
+1. Complex system for a dynamic world space menu generated based on components attached to character.<br>
-2. UI occlusion of world objects using second camera.
+2. UI occlusion of world objects using second camera.<br>
-3. Included <b>Oculus Rift</b> examples developed by Oculus VR.
+3. Included <b>Oculus Rift</b> examples developed by Oculus VR. <br>